 If you’re heading to an English speaking country, or are fluent in the lingo, Google the country’s car hire sites as they may be cheaper.
 It will usually be priced in Euros though, so double check the exchange rate to be sure of the exact cost.

-SAVVYWOMAN TIP: Don’t get stung by sneaky car hire charges.
-There’s a guide to Getting a good deal on car hire elsewhere in this section.
+SAVVY TIP: Don’t get stung by sneaky car hire charges.
+There’s a guide to saving money on holiday car hire elsewhere in this section.

 7. Words and pictures

 Download and print out colouring pictures from children’s websites, such as CBeebies, rather than buying colouring books.
 You could also take a trip to the library the week before you go for everyone to choose their favourite bedtime reads – the return date won’t usually be until well after you get back.